roborew/Simple-Image-Cache/README.md

 The image can exist either within the chosen image directory configured in the env variables or can be fetched from a remote URL.

-WARNING: This is only a proof of concept and would not meet the security requirements for production use currently, use at your own risk.
+WARNING: This is only a proof of concept, use at your own risk.

 Usage: